pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 #### Create your Watson Discovery service

-Log into Bluemix, go to Catalog, and, under Services, select the Watson services.
+Log into Bluemix, go to Catalog and, under Services, select the Watson services.
 Here you see a list of all Watson services that you can use.
 We want Discovery so click on it and then hit the Create Button

 <div>
 <img src="/assets/discovery-bitcoin/catalaog.png" width="200"/>